-where $v_i$ and $w_i$ are the interaction input and output, $d_i$ and $z_i$ are the disturbance input and evaluation output, and $u_i$ and $y_i$ are the control input and measurement output.
-The interaction among the subsystems is given by
+where $v_i$ and $w_i$ are the interaction input and output, $d_i$ and $z_i$ are the disturbance input and evaluation output, and $u_i$ and $y_i$ are the control input and measurement output, respectively.
+The interaction among the subsystems is expressed as

-which is also allowed to be a dynamical system.
-In a similar way, the decentralized controller is given by
+which can also be a dynamical system.
+Similarly, the decentralized controller is expressed as

 For simplicity of discussion, throughout this paper, we assume that all feedback systems are well-posed.
-The main goal of this paper is to devise a modular design method to find a decentralized controller $\bm{K}$ such that the effect of the disturbance input $\bm{d}$ to the evaluation output $\bm{z}$ is appropriately reduced.
+The main goal of this study is to devise a modular design method to determine a decentralized controller $\bm{K}$ such that the effect of the disturbance input $\bm{d}$ on the evaluation output $\bm{z}$ is reduced.

 The object to be controlled is the network system composed of $G_1,\ldots, G_N$ interacted by $\bm{L}$.
-Denote the diagonally stacked versions of transfer matrices in \eqref{subsysG}, e.g., by
+The diagonally stacked versions of the transfer matrices in \eqref{subsysG} are denoted as, e.g.,